codeanitdotcom/codeanitdotcom.github.io/content/google-foobar-first-codechallenge-caesar-cipher.md

 ### Review
 The next day I reviewed the solution and recalled the overall process.
 Phew!
 It was a close call.

 I wanted to refactor the submitted code as it was done in a hurry.
 And prior to refactoring, I wrote `Unit Tests` to make sure that all the methods will work as before.
-Those tests did not needed to be extensive covering all edge cases; neither should have many use cases, the solution had already passed Google's test cases.
+Those tests did not need to be extensive covering all edge cases; neither should have many use cases, the solution had already passed Google's test cases.

 Previously, I had an interview with Google in July 2019.
 It was more of a casual talk I had with a nice lady to see if I fit the available role at a certain location.
 Unfortunately, it did not work out.